andyfry/goals/README.md

-goals add "Medition"            ( Add a new Goal to Tomorrow) *Not Supported Yet* goals add "Medition" --today    ( Add a new Goal to Today) *Not Supported Yet* goals stats                     ( Show Stats )
+goals add "Medition"            ( Add a new Goal to Tomorrow) *Not Supported Yet* goals add "Medition" --today    ( Add a new Goal to Today) *Not Supported Yet* goals stats                     ( Show Stats ) goals watch                     ( Listen for changes to the goals file )
 ```

 # TODO